ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **Electronic Record:**

-Information captured through electronic means, and which may or may not have a pa-per record to back it up.
+Information captured through electronic means, and which may or may not have a paper record to back it up.

 Bulletin of the American Society for Information Science and Technology, Electron-ic Records Research Working Meeting: A Report from the Archives Community, May 28‐30, 1997.